mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `place-content:center` tells the grid to center align all its content (aka the 'cells' inside the `#grid`).
-In this case there is only 1 cell (with two `.content-` elements) so we effectively shift this one cell to the center.
+- `place-content:center` tells the grid to center align all its content (the currently defined 'cells' inside the `#grid`).
+In this case both `.content-` elements are given rules to exist in the same cell, resulting in the centering we see.

 ## 4. Place self